-Instead of the allegations of Ruth Paine's Nicaragua work believed as bedrock truth despite lack of evidence, without hint of questioning or self-doubt, common in JFK assassination conspiracy circles, Ruth Paine would better be honored and remembered for her years of work with ProNica in Nicaragua.
+Instead of the allegations of Ruth Paine's Nicaragua work believed in some circles as bedrock truth despite lack of any hard evidence, expressed without hint of questioning or self-doubt, Ruth Paine would better be honored and remembered for her years of work with ProNica in Nicaragua.
 Ruth's years with ProNica reflect the kind of work and activity I have found so very common among the lifelong Friends I have known.
 This is the Ruth Paine I knew and remember.
 From the ProNica newsletter, 2014: